-Our selling and marketing expenses consist primarily of credit card commissions, fees to our payment gateway providers that provide secure Internet payment processes, and salaries and related expenses for those engaged in the sales and marketing of our products.
+Our selling and marketing expenses consist of salaries and other personnel-related expenses for employees primarily engaged in marketing activities, payments to our PR firm, credit card commissions, fees to our payment gateway providers that provide secure Internet payment processes, and salaries and related expenses for those engaged in the sales and marketing of our products.
 Credit card commissions vary between 1.9% and 3.3% based on the credit card, currency of payment and location of clearing agency.
 Payment gateway fees are fixed fees to a payment gateway provider that aggregate approximately \$60,000 per quarter.
-We expect our selling and marketing expenses to increase significantly both in absolute dollars and as a percentage of revenues as a result of expansion of our marketing efforts.
+We expect our selling and marketing expenses to continue and increase significantly as a result of expansion of our marketing efforts.